bullmoose20/MK-Docs/docs/defaults/collections.md

 For example: `collection_section: 01` translates to `sort_title: "!<<collection_section>><<pre>><<order_<<key>>>><<sort>>"` and so for `genre` if you have a `Fantasy` collection, plex is going to show `!06_Fantasy`

-This is the default Komet collection ordering:
+This is the default Kometa collection ordering:

 | Collection           | Collection Section |
 |:---------------------|:-------------------|